Annual meeting 2025

 Each year, the Symposium is open to all EAC members and interested colleagues.
 It is free of charge to attend but participants must register as numbers are limited.

-The Concept Note has now been issued, and you can find it using the button on this page.
-The call for papers will be issued shortly.
+The CALL FOR PAPERS has now been issued, and you can find it using the button on this page.
+The link to submit an abstract is contained in the call for papers document, or you can access it here.

 General Assembly and Consilium